 However, do note that keto isn’t the same as Paleo or Atkins – there are more than a few notable differences.

 Keep reading on to find out a few more things about the keto diet, the way it works and most importantly – whether you can follow a ketogenic diet and flexible dieting at the same time!

-Now, before overwhelming you with more things like ketosis and ketones, let’s go back to basics a bit.
+Now, before overwhelming you with more things like ketosis, keto diet macros, and ketones, let’s go back to the basics a bit.

 You know how your body uses food as a fuel?

 Most of the time, your body is thrilled if you eat something high in carbs!

 That’s because carbs are easy for your body to process – after you eat them, your body breaks them down into simple sugars.
 Then, as your sugar levels start rising, insulin jumps right in and takes the sugar from the blood to the cells – where it can be used as energy.